-- Forecast the results the product can bring
+- Forecast the results your product commercialization can bring

 The commercialization process can be boiled down to six steps.
-They allow companies to determine production volumes and methods, choose distribution channels, and implement certain marketing techniques.
-So, let’s discuss each of the steps in detail.
+They allow companies to determine production volumes and methods, choose distribution channels, and implement specific marketing techniques.
+Let’s discuss each of the steps in detail.

-- Align the product with your core business.
-To define several strategic directions necessary for the commercialization plan, you should understand how close your new product is to the business core (strength and competencies).
-If your product is similar to those your company produced before, it means that you won’t need new strategies for product promotion.
-However, if the product is more diverse than your core, then you’ll do more work to set up the new infrastructure.
+- Align the product with your business core.
+You should understand how close your new product is to the business core (strength and competencies) to define several strategic directions necessary for your commercialization plan.
+If your product is similar to those your company has produced before, it means that you won’t need new strategies for product promotion.
+However, if the product is more diverse than your core, then you’ll have to do more work to set up the new infrastructure.

 - Identify your target audience.
-Start with your current customers and find out whether the new product will satisfy their needs.
-To define your new audience, you can create a buyer persona to make everything more clear.
+Start with your current customers, and find out whether your new product will satisfy their needs.
+If you want to define your new audience, you can create a buyer persona to make everything clearer.
 Remember to include the initial customer profile in your strategic plan.

 - Promote your product.
-To reach customers, you should be active with your social media and email marketing.
+You should be active with your social media and email marketing to reach more customers.
 SendPulse enables your company to send personalized emails that will reach your target audience.
 With our drag and drop editor, you can easily create professional email templates that encourage people to purchase your new products.
 Define social media platforms your customers prefer the most.
 Consider using Instagram Stories, paid ads, power of opinion leaders, pay-per-clicks on Facebook, pre-roll ads on YouTube, and many others.

 - Use a sales plan.
-Tailor a sales plan for your new product.
+You should tailor a sales plan for your new product.
 It helps choose strategies that will enable you to reach your ideal buyer.
 The plan covers the aspects of business growth: target audience, revenue goals, strategies and tactics, metrics, business goals, market conditions, team capabilities, and resources.

-- Forecast the results the product can bring.
-One of the most important parts of commercialization is predicting the sales volume your company will reach in the nearest three years.
-The forecast includes gross margin, sales quantities, operating income, capital expenditure, and return on net assets.
+- Forecast the results your product commercialization can bring.
+One of the critical parts of commercialization is predicting the sales volume your company will reach in the nearest three years.
+The forecast includes your gross margin, sales quantities, operating income, capital expenditure, and return on net assets.

-So, now that you know the six steps to commercialization, let’s jump into examples.
+Now that you know the six steps to commercialize your product, let’s jump into some examples.

 Examples of Product Commercialization

-Many companies launch a lot of various products yet only commercialize a few of them.
-This is since the process includes strategic and tactical decisions that take time and influence market success.
+Many companies launch a lot of various products but only commercialize a few of them.
+This is because the process includes strategic and tactical decisions that take time and influence market success.
 Let’s walk you through the examples so that you can grab some inspiration.

-Let’s take the cinnamon rolls business, for example.
-The company that produces this pastry has grown from a small startup and demonstrates good results.
-The firm decides to commercialize its cinnamon rolls by selling the packaged products to local grocery stores.
-As a result, consumers can buy their products in more locations and drastically increase profits.
+Let’s imagine that there’s a cinnamon rolls company, for example.
+It has grown from a small startup and demonstrates promising results.
+The company decides to commercialize its cinnamon rolls by selling them as packaged products to local grocery stores.
+As a result, consumers can buy their products in more locations and drastically increase this company’s profits.

-The same with the apparel industry.
-A store that sells clothes and accessories and has many regular customers can also try to reach more customers by going online.
+The same applies to the apparel industry.
+A store that sells clothes and accessories and has many regular customers can also try to reach more clients online.
 The store can partner with online retail services.
-It can become popular in different cities and deliver their goods to more people.
+It can become popular in different cities and deliver its goods to more people.